Geological hazards - Observations, Measurements, Modelling

 Know-how and skills

-• Know how to implement a scientific approach, from in-situ observation to the interpretation of complex models
+• Know how to apply a scientific approach, from in-situ observation to the interpretation of complex models.

-• Know how to build a project / a technical study, from the identification of expectations, observations and analysis required, to the deliverables
+• Know how to build a project/technical study, from the identification of expectations and the necessary observations and analyses, to the deliverables.

-• Understand the mechanisms of geological hazards and associated geodynamics
+• Understanding the mechanisms of geological hazards and associated geodynamics

-• Know how to analyze geomorphological processes and characterize the associated hazards
+• Analyze geomorphological processes and characterize associated hazards

 • Master the deployment, acquisition and analysis of geophysical data

-• Master and know how to implement deterministic and probabilistic hazard calculations
+• Master and apply deterministic and probabilistic hazard calculations

 • Know the basics of risk analysis and management